S.1 - For The People Act

 Key Concerns Raised by Opponents:

-Cost to States: Implementing the new requirements could be expensive for state governments.
-Supporters counter that voter fraud is extremely rare and that expanding access strengthens democracy rather than weakens it.
+Supporters counter these arguments by noting that documented voter fraud is extremely rare and that expanding access inherently strengthens democracy rather than weakening it (Brennan Center for Justice, 2021).

 Constitutional Concerns: